-- 31. If a juvenile has been arrested, and subsequently searched or handcuffed, CPD will notify the juvenile's parent or guardian as soon as possible.
-The notification may either be in person or by telephone and will be documented in any relevant reports, along with the identity of the parent or guardian who was notified.
-Officers will document in the arrest or incident report attempts to notify a parent or guardian. - 32.
+- c.
+CPD officers will make reasonable efforts to ensure a parent or legal guardian is present for a custodial interrogation of a juvenile arrestee under 15 years of age in custody for any felony offense; and - d. juveniles in custody for felony offenses and misdemeanor sex offenses under Article 11 of the Illinois Criminal Code will have their custodial interrogation electronically recorded. - 36.
 When determining whether or not to apply handcuffs or other physical restraints on a juvenile, CPD officers will consider the totality of the circumstances, including, but not limited to, the nature of the incident and the juvenile's age, physical size, actions, and conduct, when known or objectively apparent to a reasonable officer, and whether such restraints are necessary to provide for the safety of the juvenile, the officer, or others.